-The political science program offers a wide array of courses in American Government and politics, law, public policy and world politics.
-While the curriculum is designed to provide a solid education for Political Science majors, the courses attract students from other disciplines as well: education, women’s studies, criminal justice, history, and environmental science in particular.
+The political science program offers a wide array of courses in American government and politics, law, public policy and world politics.
+While the curriculum is designed to provide a solid education for political science majors, the courses attract students from other disciplines as well: education, gender and women’s studies, criminal justice, history, and environmental science in particular.

-Typically, students take their upper level course work in 2 related courses.
-This course work, along with the theory and methodology courses, prepares students for the political science capstone courses which allow students to demonstrate their mastery of the discipline in research projects.
-Students may choose from among 6 capstone courses.
+Typically, you will take upper level course work in two related courses.
+This course work, along with the theory and methodology courses, prepares you for the political science capstone courses which allows you to demonstrate your mastery of the discipline through research projects.
+You may choose from among 6 capstone courses.